Refuel Training with Moroccan Pilots

-the 100th Air Refueling Wing, RAF Mildenhall, deployed a tanker and it's crew to Naval Air Station Rota to provide air refueling support for African Lion 17.
+The 100th Air Refueling Wing, from RAF Mildenhall, deployed a tanker and it's crew to Naval Air Station Rota to provide air refueling support for African Lion 17.
 See how our U.S. Airmen train with their Moroccan counterparts.

 |Date Taken: